SpongeBob SquarePants: Creature from the Krusty Krab: Endings

 In the ultimate ending, SpongeBob, Patrick, and Plankton wake up in one another's dream and it is revealed that this was all Gary's dream, as he was the one who ate the Krabby Patty.
 After waking up, he goes around town and sees SpongeBob, Patrick, and Plankton doing things similar to his dream before returning home to rest.
-SpongeBob then brings back a Krabby Patty for Gary, who refuses to let him eat it because it may give him nightmares.
+SpongeBob then brings back a Krabby Patty for Gary, but SpongeBob refuses to let him eat it because it may give him nightmares.
 Gary then watches as SpongeBob has a "conversation" with the patty.
 As SpongeBob prepares to eat the patty, he is eaten by the Alaskan Bull Worm, causing Gary to faint into slumber.